vijulshah/eyedentify/README.md

 ## 🌏 Citations

-The following are BibTeX references.
+The following is a BibTeX reference.
 The BibTeX entry requires the `url` LaTeX package.

 If `EyeDentify` helps your research or work, please cite EyeDentify.
 ``` latex